duc-ng/cryo-em-monitor/README.md

 # Cryo-EM data monitor

-Monitor for Cryo-EM data of the Max Planck Institute of Biochemistry.
+Monitoring application for Cryo-EM data of the Max Planck Institute of Biochemistry.

+This application reads data from from multiple microscopic recordings, when saved in _.star_ files, from the filesystem without the need for a database and scales up to 100k files and more.
+A modern client optimized for desktop and mobile view will analyze and display the data and images in realtime.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Latest update

 - 25.11.20

   - replace moment.js (deprecated) with date-fns
   - loading circle: orange + more thick
   - node version in Readme